How to Get Different Themes on Different WordPress Pages

 Of course, you could create a page template or even a specific post template and then style them as you like.
 But let’s be honest – most of us don’t have the design skills to code up a template from scratch and make it look good.

 Fortunately for us design-challenged folks, we don’t have to worry.
-There’s a way to assign whatever theme you like to specific pages or posts with a plugin called Jonoradio Multiple Themes.
+There’s a way to assign whatever theme you like to specific pages or posts with a plugin called Multiple Themes.

-An Example of Different Themes
+An Example of Using Multiple Themes on the Same Site

-Here’s what we’re after – three different themes on the same site.
+Here’s what we’re after: three different themes on the same site.

 The plugin has a number of nice features.
 In addition to adding different themes to individual Posts and Pages, you can also assign a theme to all Posts and/or all Pages.
 And you can get a different theme for the homepage too.